Michael Rosbash: Research

 Rosbash's research initially focused on the metabolism and processing of mRNA; mRNA is the molecular link between DNA and protein.
 After arriving at Brandeis, Rosbash collaborated with co-worker Jeffrey Hall and investigated the genetic influences on circadian rhythms of the internal biological clock.
 They used Drosophila melanogaster to study patterns of activity and rest.
 In 1984, Rosbash and Hall cloned the first Drosophila clock gene, period.
 Following work done by post-doctoral fellow, Paul Hardin, in discovering that period mRNA and its associated protein (PER) had fluctuating levels during the circadian cycle, in 1990 they proposed a Transcription Translation Negative Feedback Loop (TTFL) model as the basis of the circadian clock.
 Following this proposal, they looked into the elements that make up other parts of the clock.
 In May 1998, Rosbash et al. found a homolog for mammalian Clock that performed the same function of activating the transcription of per and tim that they proceeded to call dClock.
 Also in May 1998, Rosbash et al. discovered in Drosophila the clock gene cycle, a homolog of the mammalian bmal1 gene.
-In November 1998, Rosbash et al. discovered the cryb Drosophila mutant, which lead to the conclusion that cryptochrome protein is involved in circadian photoreception.
+In November 1998, Rosbash et al. discovered the cryb Drosophila mutant, which led to the conclusion that cryptochrome protein is involved in circadian photoreception.